-The megaliths of Carrowmore, which are located southwest of Sligo town, at the heart of the Coolrea peninsula and are one of the greatest megalithic complexes of ancient Ireland.
-In this beautiful coastal region you can visit the one of the great heartlands of marine megalithic culture in Western Europe.
+The megalithic circles of Carrowmore are located in the heart of the Coolrea peninsula 2.5km southwest of Sligo town.
+These monuments are placed in one of the greatest megalithic landscapes of ancient Europe.
+In this beautiful coastal region you can visit the one of the great heartlands of neolithic megalithic remains in Western Europe.

-It was thought by earlier researchers that there may have been up to 100 circles at Carrowmore, and the remains of at least 65 structures are recorded, but only twenty-seven monuments, in varying states of preservation, remain today.
-The sites were extensively damaged over the years by land clearance and quarrying.
+It was thought by earlier researchers that there may have been up to 100 circles at Carrowmore, and the remains of at least 65 structures were recorded in 1837.
+However, several of them were not from the megalithic era, and today twenty-seven monuments, in varying states of preservation, remain of a probable forty or so.
+The sites were extensively damaged during the years before the Great Famine, due to land clearance and gravel quarrying.